 1.5 tbsp. olive oil + 1 tbsp olive to drizzle

 1/4 tsp. pepper

 Fill a medium pot with water and lightly salt the water.
 Bring water to a boil over high heat.
 Once water is boiling add pasta.
 Gently stir the pasta intermittently and cook for 8-10 minutes (careful not to overcook).
 Remove pasta from heat, drain, and set aside.
 Lightly rinse the pot used to cook pasta as wit will be used to cook the vegetables.
-Over low to medium heat saute garlic in 1.5 tbsp. olive oil and add orange bell peppers and broccoli.
-Saute for 3-4 minutes.
+Over low to medium heat saute garlic in 1.5 tbsp. olive oil and add the broccoli and orange peppers.
+Saute for ~4 minutes.
 Next add pasta to the pot.
 Lightly drizzle with 1 tbsp of olive oil and combine pasta and vegetables.
 Add salt and pepper as listed or to taste.
-Enjoy.

 *For an extra boost of flavor top with grated Parmesan cheese***